Sorbian settlement area: Early and medieval history

 In the 6th century CE, West Slavic tribes, called Lusatian Serbians, settled in the modern day region of Saxony and Southern Brandenburg.
 A lot of place names in Saxony are of Sorbian providence, p.e., Dresden, Leipzig, Meißen, Chemnitz or Torgau.
-From the 10th century on, German Kings and Emperors started conquering the area.
+German kings began conquering the area in the 10th century.
 About a century later, the West Slavic language of the local population started to develop into Sorbian.
-From there on, little evidence of the Sorbian language can be found.
-One example comes from Martin Luther in early 16th century, who expressed negative opinions about the Sorbian population of the villages environing Wittenberg.
+From then on, little evidence of the Sorbian language can be found.
+One example comes from Martin Luther in early 16th century, who expressed negative opinions about the Sorbian population of the villages around Wittenberg.
 Another lead is that there were prohibitions on the Sorbian language in some cities (1327 in Leipzig, 1377 in Altenburg, Zwickau, and Chemnitz).
-In the northeast, the settlement area bordered the Polish one, in the region of Crossen and Sorau.
+In the northeast, the Sorbian settlement area bordered the Polish one, in the region of Crossen and Sorau.
 The Sorbian language was also spoken in some villages east of the rivers Bóbr and Oder until the 17th century CE.